-Wearing a suit vest is often considered old-fashioned, but it’s notably making a comeback.
+Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

-In the past few decades, this traditional look has fallen by the wayside but was never considered out of style.
+In the past few decades, this traditional look has fallen by the wayside, but it was never considered out of style.

-Now is a great time to fall back in love with the classic three-peace suit!
+Now is a great time to fall back in love with the classic three-piece suit!
 You can very easily incorporate a suit vest into your wardrobe, and it will instantly revitalize your look.

 What is a Vest?